PatricHolmvall/PostProcessingNCSM/doc/source/index.rst

 Welcome to PostProcessingNCSM's documentation!
 ==============================================

-The :py:mod:`PostProcessingNCSM` module provides post processing code blah blah.
+The :py:mod:`PostProcessingNCSM` module provides post processing data generated by calculations done on physical systems with the No Core Shell Model approach.

 Contents: